theogroup/ogroup.net/src/_drafts/the-luxury-of-timepart-2.md

       Being first is the preoccupation of over achievers and A Types around the world.
-The appeal is understandable; there is only one “first” and everything after this is, well, not first.&nbsp; No matter how one achieves becoming first, the cachet, prestige, bragging rights and a general sense of superiority are inherent to the title.&nbsp; Being first can also have a price tag attached because of probability bypassing “normal” channels of waiting if you can afford to do so.&nbsp; Why wait in line if you can afford to pay to get in ahead of everyone else?
-First class airline passengers depart the plain first, VIP access to many events allows you to skip the line entirely and if you are a large donor to an arts or cultural institution you will often be the first to see a new exhibit or performance.&nbsp;
+The appeal is understandable; there is only one “first” and everything after this is, well, not first.
+No matter how one achieves becoming first, the cachet, prestige, bragging rights and a general sense of superiority are inherent to the title.
+Being first can also have a price tag attached to it because you are likely to bypass “normal” channels of waiting if you can afford to do so.
+Why wait in line if you can afford to pay to get in ahead of everyone else?
+First class airline passengers depart the plane first, VIP access to many events allow you to skip the line entirely and if you are a large donor to an arts or cultural institution you will often be the first to see a new exhibit or performance.&nbsp;

       One experience that many people are already lining up for is the prize to